Computer repair technician: Software repair

 If no image or system restore point is available, a fresh copy of the operating system is recommended.
 Formatting and reinstalling the operating system will require the license information from the initial purchase.
 If none is available, the operating system may require a new licence to be used.

 Data recovery

 One of the most common tasks performed by computer repair technicians after software updates and screen repairs is data recovery.
 This is the process of recovering lost data from a corrupted or otherwise inaccessible hard drive.

-In most cases a third-party data recovery software is used to retrieve the data and transfer it to a new hard drive.
+In most cases third-party data recovery software is used to retrieve the data and transfer it to a new hard drive.
 Specialists say in about 15% of the cases the data is unable to be recovered as the hard disk is damaged to a point where it will no longer function.

 Blackblaze's annual report indicates that the hard drive failure rate for the first quarter of 2020 was 1.07%.